ghezalahmad/LLMs-for-the-Design-of-Sustainable-Concretes/README.md

 #### Key findings of this study include:

-ICL outperforms GPR and closely matches the performance of RF when supplied with small training data sets.
+ICL performs just like GPR and  matches the performance of RF when supplied with small training data sets.
 Fine-tuning LLMs with general concrete design knowledge reduces prediction outliers and outperforms RF.

 ## Table of Contents